 From Year 1 (age 5-6) to Year 6 (age 10-11)

 From Year 1 (age 5-6) to Year 6 (age 10-11), our students follow the Cambridge Primary Curriculum and the International Primary Curriculum (IPC).
 The Cambridge curriculum focuses on the three core subjects of English, Mathematics and Science.
-There is a clear framework for each subject in which teachers have the flexibility to adapt the curriculum to meet the needs of their students There is a clear framework for each subject in which teachers have the flexibility to adapt the curriculum to meet the needs of their students.
-Progress is measured by use of the Cambridge Progression Tests from the end of Year 3 and Year 6, and the externally marked Cambridge Checkpoint assessments from the end of Year 6 in English, Mathematics and Science.
+There is a clear framework for each subject in which teachers have the flexibility to adapt the curriculum to meet the needs of their students.
+Progress is measured by use of the Cambridge Progression Tests given each year from Year 3, and the externally marked Cambridge Checkpoint assessments at the end of Year 6 in English, Mathematics and Science.
 ICT, PE, Art, African Drumming and Dance, French, Ghanaian Language and Culture and Music are offered as discrete subjects.

 All other areas of the Primary curriculum are taught through the IPC which fosters inquiry-based learning through its internationally focused units and via a cross-curricula approach.
 In addition, the IPC promotes the development of international-mindedness and personal learning goals which are focused on: